 Setting Up Pixels

 Head back to the Business Manager dashboard and select Pixels under “Events Manager.”
 Here, you’ll be able to manage an existing pixel or set up a new one if needed.

-You can install the pixel code one of two ways:
+You can install the pixel code one of three ways:

 - You can either integrate it with your existing CMS or use the Tag Manager.